 - Wraps can be messy.
 Feel free to eat this salad on its own or on a bed of loose leaf lettuce.
 Or treat is like salsa—serve it with tortilla chips, on tacos or tostadas, in burritos or burrito bowls or quesadillas.
 It’s especially great on top of a thin slice of avocado toast.

-- Find Mark Bittman’s original recipe for corn-avocado salad (with a little something seared on top) at Vanilla Lemon, as well as more variations in the comments at The Food Matters Project.
+- Find Mark Bittman’s original recipe for corn-avocado salad (with a little something seared on top) at Vanilla Lemon.